List of parties to the Biological Weapons Convention: Tuvalu

+The Government of Tuvalu later made statements suggesting that it did not consider itself a party to the BWC, before acceding as an independent state in 2024.

 Vanuatu

-In 1980, the territory gained their independence.
-Vanuatu was listed as a state party to the BWC in documents from the Meetings of the States Parties to the BWC, however the Government of Vanuatu made statements suggesting that it did not consider itself a party to the treaty and the UK depositary had no record of receiving an instrument of succession to the BWC from Vanuatu until 2016.
+Following Vanuatu's independence in 1980, it was listed as a state party to the BWC in documents from the Meetings of the States Parties to the BWC.
+However the Government of Vanuatu made statements suggesting that it did not consider itself a party to the treaty, and the UK depositary did not receive an instrument of succession from Vanuatu until 2016.